Before you plan the details of your vacation, ask yourself a few questions:

 The more you think about what you want, the more likely you are to find it!

-One of the most important decisions you have to make is whether to travel independently or with a tour group.
+One of the most important decisions when you plan your vacation is whether to travel independently or with a tour group.

 There are advantanges and disadvantages to both, of course.